 How much do you know about the abortion pill?

-1) It’s officially called RU-486 and was approved by the FDA in 2000.
-Another name for RU-486 is a medical or chemical abortion.
+1) The abortion pill was approved by the FDA in 2000.
+Another name for the abortion pill is a medical or chemical abortion.

-2) The pill is actually two drugs, mifepristone and misoprostol, and it’s taken in two separate doses.
+2) The pill is actually two drugs and it’s taken in two separate doses.
 (One at the clinic and one at home.)

 3) It can cost anywhere between $300-$800.